-Our plumbers have noticed that some neighborhoods in Calgary such as Evergreen and Evanston are currently experiencing high water pressure.
+Our plumbers in Calgary, have noticed that some neighbourhoods such as Evergreen and Evanston are currently experiencing high water pressure.

 If your home is affected by High Water Pressure and the problem is left untreated, it can cause issues throughout your home.

 Why is high water pressure an issue?